Capital Group · Financial Services · Enterprise UX

 The stated preference vs. the real need

-Some associates pushed back on the tabbed layout — they wanted a single long page.
-When we asked why, the answer was specific: they used Cmd+F to jump directly to the field they needed.
+Associates pushed back on the tabbed layout — they wanted a single long page.
+When we asked why, the answer was specific: they used Cmd+F to jump to the field they needed.
 Tabbed navigation broke that behavior.
-Giving them a long page would have solved the stated preference and recreated the cognitive load problem.
 We gave them what they actually needed: a persistent search bar and a View All tab.
 The organized structure stayed intact.
 Power users got their speed back.

 Earning trust through testing, not assertion